abelectronicsuk/ABElectronics_CPP_Libraries/ExpanderPi/README.md

 ```
 io_write_bus(uint16_t value)
 ```
-Write to all pins on the selected bus
+Write to all pins on the selected bus.
 **Parameters:**
 value *(uint16_t)*: 16-bit number 0 to 65535 (0xFFFF).
 For each bit 1 = logic high, 0 = logic low
 **Returns:** null